murzindima/YP_notifications_sprint_1/README.md

 The project is a monorepo with multiple services.
 The services are:

-- notifications api service
+- notifications api
-- notifications worker service
+- notifications worker
-- notifications admin panel service
-- auth api service
+- auth api
-- postgres for auth service
+- postgres for auth api
-- postgres for notifications service
+- postgres for notifications api
 - rabbitmq
 - NGINX